teddynted/website-content/content/blog/creating-cl-cd-workflow-using-github-actions-for-react-app.md

 });
 ```

-The next step is to add our Github workflow yaml file in the root directory:
+The next step is to add our Github workflow yaml file in the root directory of our project:

 ```bash
 mkdir .github && cd .github && mkdir workflows && cd workflows && touch actions.yml